AudacySpace/quindar-gmat/README.md

 * Click NASA GMAT (GUI) icon to open GMAT GUI.
 You can visually navigate to the directory where your script file is, e.g. application/userfunction/python/DataGeneration.script.
 * Click NASA GMAT (Console) to open a termial emulator to run GMAT.
 You can specify the script file you want to run, e.g. ../userfunctions/python/DataGeneration.script.

-## How to contribute
-* You can modify files using GMAT GUI or/and a terminal emulator.